 All of this comes only a week or so after Senator Bill Nelson called on the Department of Home Security to investigate similar layoffs that occurred at Walt Disney World in Orlando, Florida when some 250 tech workers were replaced by workers coming in H-1B visas a few months earlier.

 Clearly the cancellation of those layoffs is tied to Nelson’s decision to investigate.
 But is there more to this?
-Why were Disney layoffs cancelled?
-In a corporation that employees scores of thousands of employees globally–why do some 300 of these hires matter?
+Why were the Disney layoffs cancelled?
+In a corporation that employs scores of thousands of employees globally–why do some 300 of these hires matter?
 Yes, they were tech jobs, but is there something more?
 Is there visa abuse at Disney?

 I believe there is visa abuse by Disney, and that their reverse on this layoff is an effort to avoid closer scrutiny of its visa programs.
 Most people don’t know just how many thousands of employees Disney currently hires under those visa programs.
 When Epcot opened in 1982, visas made it possible to have young people from countries like Mexico, China and Canada come to Walt Disney World to work temporarily and to create the international flavor of these attractions.
 Interacting with these Cast Members is a fantastic part of the experience of World Showcase at Epcot.